facebook

 Description

-Pure polyvinyl chloride is a white, brittle solid generally delivered as powder or pellets.
-It is insoluble in alcohol but slightly soluble in tetrahydrofuran.
+Pure polyvinyl chloride is typically supplied as a white, brittle solid in powder or pellet form.
+It is insoluble in alcohol and slightly soluble in tetrahydrofuran.

-PVC is manufactured from petroleum.
-The production process also uses sodium chloride.
-Recycled PVC is broken down into powder or small chips with the impurities removed.
-The resulting product is refined to make pure white PVC.
-It can be recycled approximately seven times.
-Its lifespan is about 140 years.
+PVC is manufactured from petroleum, with sodium chloride used in the production process.
+Recycled PVC is broken down into powder or small chips with impurities removed and refined into reusable material.
+It can be recycled approximately seven times with a lifespan of about 140 years.

 Shipping